christiancioffi/CTF_Write-ups/RITSEC_2023/WEB/X-Men Lore/README.md

 ![Decoding](https://user-images.githubusercontent.com/66698256/229514057-e00e2b98-a18f-4999-83dd-e888751a1536.png)

 They are XML data, processed by the server to know which xmen the user wants to receive information on.
-This input is then elaborated and printed inside the returned page.
+This input is then elaborated and printed within the returned page, along with some other info about the clicked x-men.

 ## Attack